Blog

 Sudoku

 • What it is: Players fill grids with the numbers 1–9 with no repeats per row, column, or 3x3 box.
+Also has a large number of variants available.

 • Why Sumplete players like it: Sudoku is a game focused solely on deduction that also boasts a massive paper and online player community.